kreauniv/comp308/source/fun.rst

     (OverlayC (RotateC 30 (SquareC 5.0))
               (TranslateC 4.0 (Opacity 0.5 (RotateC 30 (SquareC 5.0)))))

 Note the repeated occurrence of the :rkt:`(RotateC...)` sub-expression.
 So what we have here in our interpreter is a way of calculating that puts off the actual evaluation of the expression when it is actually required.
 Even there, it performs redundant calculation of the same picture.
-This "putting off until required" strategy is what is called "lazy evaluation" -- though the expression if repeated in multiple slots is not repeatedly evaluated in lazy languages.
+This "putting off until required" strategy is what is called ":index:`lazy evaluation`" -- though the expression if repeated in multiple slots is not repeatedly evaluated in lazy languages.

 .. admonition:: **Exercise**